AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

     - Prefer server-side checks and validation consistent with existing patterns.
   - If a user asks for a change that would weaken security (e.g., “log the JWT”, “disable RLS for debugging”):
     - Refuse and explain the security rules; offer a safe alternative if possible.
+  - Profile and project overlays may only **tighten** these security rules, never relax them.

 ---